InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 `function declineMilestone(uint id) external;`

 This function is used to decline a submitted milestone.
 Only callable by authorized addresses.
 Reverts if id invalid, milestone not yet submitted, or milestone already completed.

+> NOTE: This function deletes the existing submission and marks the milestone as `unsubmitted` again

 #### Parameters